NEWS Tickets

 TOKYO LIGHTS is a creative ”festival of lights” that colors the night in Tokyo.

-This year's event will be the main project of TOKYO LIGHTS 2026.
+This event will be held as the main program of TOKYO LIGHTS 2026.

 OUR PARTNERS